scala-android/sbt-android/README.md

 ## New features in 1.4.x ##

-* Some code re-organization, internal settings hidden from public view
+* Some code re-organization, internal settings hidden from public view (can still be accessed by defining SettingKey and TaskKey manually as required)
 * add `android:bootClasspath` for use with robolectric
-* Conversion of a number of settings to tasks
+* Conversion of some settings to tasks
+* TypedResource improvements, now uses value class extensions for runtime performance improvements (all apps must now use scala 2.10+)
+* Proguard cache improvements, no more `ProguardCache` DSL, instead, add package prefix strings to cache directly to `proguardCache in Android` (`Seq[String]`)

 ## New features in 1.3.x (last version: 1.3.24) ##